gabekramirez/Game-Dev-Club-Club-Bot/README.md

 git push -u origin your-branch-name
 ```

-> **TIP:** Give your branch a descriptive name, such as
+> **TIP:** Give your branch a descriptive name, such as `add-role-command` or `fix-modal-bug`
+>
-> `add-role-command` or `fix-modal-bug`.
-If your branch is for a specific GitHub issue, it's common to include the issue number in the branch name, for example `42-add-role-command` or `issue-42-fix-modal-bug`.
+> If your branch is for a specific GitHub issue, it's common to include the issue number in the branch name, for example: `42-add-role-command` or `issue-42-fix-modal-bug`

 ### 2. Save your work

-Commit your changes and push them to your branch on GitHub.
+Commit your changes and push them to your branch on GitHub
 ```shell
 git add .
 git commit -m "Describe your changes" git push
 ```

-Because of the `-u` flag above, you can simply use `git push` instead of
+> **NOTE:** Because of the `-u` flag above, you can simply use `git push` instead of
-specifying the branch name each time.
+specifying the branch name each time

 ### 3. Keep your branch up to date

 If other people have pushed changes to your branch, update your local
 copy with:
 ```shell
 git pull --rebase
 ```

 If you want to incorporate the latest changes from `main` into your
 branch:
 ```shell
 git fetch origin
 git rebase origin/main